-- OCD obtained the total FEMA Individual Assistance and Public Assistance damages and calculated as a percent of total.
-The Public Assistance percentages were weighted at 2/3 and the Individual Assistance at 1/3. - OCD applied the percent of total damages to the overall program budget of \$50 million for each grant. - OCD established a minimum of \$600,000 and a maximum of \$25 million.
+LOCD-DR obtained the total FEMA Individual Assistance and Public Assistance damages and calculated as a percent of total.
+The Public Assistance percentages were weighted at 2/3 and the Individual Assistance at 1/3.
+LOCD-DR applied the percent of total damages to overall program budget of \$100 million for Laura/Delta and \$365 million for Ida and the May 2021 Severe Storms.

+LOCD-DR established a minimum of \$600,000 and a maximum of \$50 million for Laura/Delta; with a minimum \$300,000 for Ida and the May 2021 Severe Storms.
 Grants are costly to administer due to the federal requirements imposed on the funding.
 Smaller grants would be much less cost-effective to employ and would waste already limited resources.

-- Any HUD MID that fell outside of this range was reduced to zero allocation or maximum of \$25 million. - For the entitlement city of Laura/Delta that fell between minimum and maximum, we obtained the total damages for the parish and entitlement city and calculated the percent of total. - If funds were remaining, OCD redistributed across the HUD MID areas that met the minimum and maximum allocation.
+Any HUD MID that fell outside of this range was reduced to zero allocation or maximum of \$50 million for Laura/Delta.

+For the entitlement city of Laura/Delta that fell between minimum and maximum, LOCD-DR obtained the total damages for the parish and entitlement city and calculated the percent of total.

+If funds were remaining, LOCD-DR redistributed across the HUD MID areas that met the minimum and maximum allocation.